[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 If you want to be with these people, you’ll need to accept that (for now at least, possibly forever) they love you but care for each other much less.
 If anything other than kitchen table polyamory or nesting with all your partners is a dealbreaker for you, that might mean you need to end these relationships and find others that better meet your desires.

-Friendship Isn’t Necessary, But Mutual Respect Probably Is
+Friendship Isn’t Necessary In Your Metamour Relationship, But Mutual Respect Probably Is

 If you take nothing else away from this post, I hope you’ll take this: you don’t have to like your metamour!
 It’s perfectly fine to feel indifferent towards them.
 It’s also okay to actively dislike them, though I hope you’ll first follow the steps I’ve outlined to examine where that dislike is coming from and if it is truly warranted.